Research shows that violent media can alter regions of the brain that are linked to cognitive function and emotion control in young men

-Tom Hummer recruited 22 healthy men, age 18 to 29, with low past exposure to violent video games and randomly assigned them to two groups.
+METHODOLOGY: Researchers led by Indiana University's Tom Hummer recruited 22 healthy men, age 18 to 29, with low past exposure to violent video games and randomly assigned them to two groups.
 Members of the first group played a shooting video game for 10 hours at home for one week and refrained from playing the following week.
 Those in the second group avoided games altogether.
 At the beginning, in the middle, and at the end of the trial, the participants underwent fMRI scans while completing tasks involving inhibitions and emotions.

 RESULTS: After one week of violent gameplay, the brain scans of the young men in the experimental group showed less activation in the left inferior frontal lobe and the anterior cingulate cortex than their baseline scans and the scans of the people in the control group.